stockbal/scripts/README.md

   Resets local changes of a single or multiple git repositories
 - Invoke-CloneGitRepos
   Clones git repositories from given list of git URLs
+- New-GitRemoteBranch
+  Create new remote branch in a list of git repositories